 The fair value of our investments at September 30, 2017 and September 30, 2016 was determined in good faith by our Board of Directors.
 Our Board of Directors has authorized the engagement of independent valuation firms to provide valuation assistance.
 We will continue to engage independent valuation firms to provide assistance regarding the determination of the fair value of a portion of our portfolio securities for which market quotations are not readily available or are readily available but deemed not reflective of the fair value of the investment each quarter, and the Board of Directors may reasonably rely on that assistance.
 As of September 30, 2017, 76.6% of our portfolio at fair value was valued by independent valuation firms.
-The percentage of our portfolio valued by independent valuation firms may vary from period to period based on the availability of market quotations for our portfolio investments during the respective periods.
+The percentage of our portfolio valued by independent valuation firms in our portfolio investments during the respective periods.
 Typically, a higher percentage of our portfolio is valued by independent valuation firms in our fiscal fourth quarter due to additional year-end procedures.
 However, our Board of Directors is responsible for the ultimate valuation of the portfolio investments at fair value as determined in good faith pursuant to our valuation policy and a consistently applied valuation process.